MobyScript/Bye-Cookies/README.md

 ## Features

 - **Select and Remove**: Easily select any div element on a webpage and remove it.
-- **Target Cookie Pop-ups**: Specifically designed to remove cookie consent pop-ups.
+- **Target Cookie Pop-ups**: Specifically designed to remove cookie consent pop-ups on user selection.

 ## Usage